explorable-viz/esop2025/author-response/response.md

 dependencies can be useful, and it also can be used to clarify the relationship of "brushing and linking" to the formal development in Section 3 (additional points raised by Reviewer A).

-## Q2.
-Correctness statements relating graphs/graph operators to big-step evaluation (Reviewers A and B)
+### Q2.
+Correctness statements relating graphs/graph operators to semantics (Reviewers A and B)

 Reviewer A asks whether we could formulate a correctness theorem for the DDG (analogous to Theorem 3.11 in the prior work), relating it to the big-step evaluation in 4 and/or graph operators in 3.
 Reviewer B asks a